BLINKSK/Metamorphic-Testing-for-Interpretation-Methods/README.md

 <img src=https://github.com/BLINKSK/Metamorphic-Testing-for-Interpretation-Methods/blob/main/metamorphic_technologies/delete_object/examples/inpainting.png width="30%">
 ## Pretrained models
 "Models" published in releases contains pre-trained normal model, backdoor model, and models used in inserting the object, deleting the object (image inpainting).
+## Results
+The experimental results are massive, and we first put some results images of our paper on the folder "results".
+After that, we will download the experimental data from the server and upload them to Google drive.
+We will release the Google drive URL after uploading.